andrii-maglovanyi/andrii.codes/src/markdown-pages/cv.md

 ## <Fa type="list-alt"/> Executive Summary

-- Over ten years of experience as Full-stack Web Developer;
+- Over twelve years of experience as Full-stack and Front-end Web Developer;
 - Extensive experience of development with JavaScript (Node.js, Angular/React and TypeScript);
 - Worked with relational (MySQL) and NoSQL (MongoDB, Redis) databases;
 - Hands-on experience in creating complex SQL queries, indexing and (de-)normalization data, replication, stored procedures, and triggers;